Skip navigation

 • I spend my evenings watching TV.

-• We are going to spend a lot of time studying for the exam.
+• We are going to spend the whole weekend studying for the exam.

 • They will spend three days working on the project.